Jolak5/kanban-copy/todo-list/lessons/lesson_es6-what_is_it_about.md

 ## Learning objectives
 - learn new ES6 syntax and understand what kind of improvements it brings to the language
-- understand the `scope` in JavaScript and *block level* variable declarations
+- understand the *scope* in JavaScript and *block-level* variable declarations
 - understand how *arrow functions* work
-- use `Promisse`'s  for assynchronous events handling
+- use `Promise`'s for asynchronous events handling
-- learn how to use *speread operator* and *destructuring*
+- learn how to use *spread* operator and *destructuring*

 ### Estimated time: 2h